WICG/trust-token-api/ISSUER_PROTOCOL.md

 Inputs:

 *   token (The trust token to redeem)
-*   client\_data (the client data to include in the SRR)
+*   client\_data (the client data sent as part of the redemption request to include in the SRR)
-*   redemptionTime (the redemption time from the client)secretKey (the secret key that should be used to sign this request, determined by the public metadata)
+*   redemptionTime (the redemption time from the client)
+*   secretKey (the secret key that should be used to sign this request, determined by the public metadata)
 *   lifetime (lifetime for the SRR)
 *   keys (dictionary from known key IDs to secret/public keys)
 *   srrKey (SRRSigningKey)

 Outputs:

-*   srr (the Signed Redemption Record)
+*   srr (the Signed Redemption Record, a binding of the client data and metadata to this redemption)
 *   signature (the signature over the SRR)

 ```